kuma35/thinking-forth-translate/chapter3.rst

 ======================

 Let’s apply decomposition by component to a real problem.
-It would be nice to design a large application right here in Chapter Three, but alas, we don’t have the room and besides, we’d get sidetracked in trying to understand the application.
+It would be nice to design a large application right here in doc:`Chapter Three<chapter3>`, but alas, we don’t have the room and besides, we’d get sidetracked in trying to understand the application.